chrishah/post-assembly-intro/README.md

                ASSUME_SORTED=true VALIDATION_STRINGENCY=LENIENT MAX_FILE_HANDLES_FOR_READ_ENDS_MAP=1000
 ```

 I encourage you to inspect the assembly and reads mapping to it visually.
-A possible tools is the Integrative Genomics Viewer [igv](https://software.broadinstitute.org/software/igv/).
+A possible tool is the Integrative Genomics Viewer [igv](https://software.broadinstitute.org/software/igv/).
 You can install it at some point, but for now we're going to use through a webapp - go [here](https://igv.org/app/).
+Another stand alone program you can explore later is [Tablet](https://ics.hutton.ac.uk/tablet/).

 First we need to index our reference genome.
 Index the genome for viewing.